dirigiblelabs/curriculum-2018/YanaGeorgieva/4thClassTasks/task1.md

-# This is a step by step tutorial on how to use the user interface of Eclipse Dirigible
+# This is a step by step tutorial on how to manage the UI of your project in Eclipse Dirigible and how to create an index page and to add it to the main menu of your web page
 ## This tutorial is aimed at beginners, but experienced users might find it useful

 ### Link to a video tutorial